-Pursuant to his amended and restated employment agreement, Mr. Continenza is eligible for an annual incentive valued at 100% of his annual salary, determined by the Committee in its discretion based on an evaluation of Mr. Continenza's and the Company's performance.
-To date, no decision has been made as to whether he will be paid an annual bonus for 2022.
+Pursuant to his amended and restated employment agreement, Mr. Continenza was eligible for an annual incentive for 2023 valued at 100% of his annual salary, determined by the Committee in its discretion based on an evaluation of Mr. Continenza's and the Company's performance.
+For 2023, the Committee approved a payout to Mr. Continenza of \$1 million to recognize strong performance in 2023.